-- 3. Difficulty or inability to urinate.
-Sometimes pet owners mistake this for constipation, especially with cats (most serious in males).
-Inability to urinate is an emergency, so you are better to call us if unsure. - 4.
-Abdominal or back pain can cause your pet to become distressed, anxious, and restless or have an abnormal stance. - 5.
-Change in the colour of gums from pink to white, yellow, or grey/blue, or if you see bruising (red splotching) of the gums.

-- 6. Difficulty breathing, excessive panting, or in cats, continuous breathing with the mouth open. - 7.
+- 4. Abdominal or back pain can cause your pet to become distressed, anxious, and restless or nave an abnormal stance. - 5.
+Change in the colour of gums from pink to white, yellow, or grey/blue, or if you see bruising (red splotching) of the gums. - 6.
+Difficulty breathing, excessive panting, or in cats, continuous breathing with the mouth open. - 7.
 Seizures can occur as a single event or can be multiple.
 Consider any seizure a potential emergency if it lasts for more than 5 minutes or is followed by more seizures.